-An eight-time All-Star and the Rookie of the Year in ‘99, he never won an NBA Championship, but he did set multiple records thanks to his skills and longevity.
+An eight-time All-Star and the Rookie of the Year in ‘99, he never won an NBA Championship, but he set multiple records thanks to his skills and longevity.

-1998 Vince Carter Skybox Molten Metal RC #134 (buy on eBay)
+1. 1998 Vince Carter Skybox Molten Metal RC #134

 First up is a card that is sure to catch the eye.
-SkyBox’s Molten Metal set has an all-black background, with a great image of the player as he appears to soar towards the sky with a ball in one outstretched hand.
+SkyBox’s Molten Metal set has an all-black background, with a great image of the player as he appears to soar toward the sky with a ball in one outstretched hand.

-1998 Vince Carter Topps Chrome RC #199 (buy on eBay)
+2. 1998 Vince Carter Topps Chrome RC #199

-1998 Vince Carter E-X Century RC #89 (buy on eBay)
+3. 1998 Vince Carter E-X Century RC #89